-This is the approach of this paper, which aims at evaluating whether the unbalanced evolution of labor demand and supply across different geographical areas - which we refer to as regional mismatch - is partly responsible for the increase in aggregate unemployment.
+This is the approach of this paper, which aims at evaluating whether the unbalanced evolution of labour demand and supply across different geographical areas-which we refer to as regional mismatch-is partly responsible for the increase in aggregate unemployment.

-The question of whether regional mismatch carries the responsibility for the rise in southern (and hence aggregate) unemployment has relevant policy implications and lies at the core of the current Italian debate on the performance of its labor market and the increased disparities between the North and the South.
-Implicitly, the above hypothesis is contrasted with the widespread view that exogenous changes in regional wage pressure - defined as any factor affecting regional wages at given unemployment - bear the main responsibility for the rise in Southern unemployment.
-Such view is reported in several studies on the Italian labor market (see, among others, Bodo and Sestito 1991 and Brunello et al. 2001), and has often motivated IMF policy recommendations for Italy.
+The question of whether regional mismatch carries the responsibility for the rise in Southern (and hence aggregate) unemployment has relevant policy implications and lies at the core of the current Italian debate on the performance of its labour market and the increased disparities between the North and the South.
+Implicitly,

+Fig. 1 North includes the following regions: Piedmont, Val d'Aosta, Liguria, Lombardy, Trentino Alto Adige, Veneto, Friuli Venezia Giulia, Emilia Romagna, Tuscany, Umbria, Marches, Latium.
+South includes: Campania, Abruzzi, Molise, Apulia, Basilicata, Calabria, Sicily and Sardinia.
+The predicted series of relative wages is obtained by regressing log(relative mean wages) on a constant and a linear trend.
+See also notes to Table 1 the above hypothesis is contrasted with the widespread view that exogenous changes in regional wage pressure-defined as any factor affecting regional wages at given unemployment-bear the main responsibility for the rise in Southern unemployment.
+Such view is reported in several studies on the Italian labour market (see, among others, Bodo and Sestito 1991 and Brunello et al. 2001) and has often motivated IMF policy recommendations for Italy.
 In particular, IMF (2000, p.
-19) states that "for given unemployment rates, labor costs declined considerably more in the Center-North than in the country as a whole.
-Labor demand, however, evolved quite similarly across the country [...] and this needs to be borne in mind in designing a wage policy to boost employment".
+19) states that "for given unemployment rates, labour costs declined considerably more in the Center-North than in the country as a whole.
+Labour demand, however, evolved quite similarly across the country [...] and this needs to be borne in mind in designing a wage policy to boost employment."
 Although it is indisputable that some rise in relative wage pressure did occur in the South (and we will report evidence on this), the point we make in this paper is that it cannot be blamed for the entire rise in Southern unemployment.

-Since the early work by Lilien (1982), the study of labor market mismatch (along a number of dimensions) and its relationship with aggregate unemployment has been pursued actively by economists.
-Lilien (1982) interprets mismatch as sectoral turbulence, and argues that the variance of the sectoral growth rates in employment should adequately account for fluctuations in employment due to mismatch.
-He finds that the mismatch hypothesis has some success in explaining US employment data but his findings have been effectively criticized (Abraham and Katz 1986, Blanchard and Diamond 1989).
-Layard et al. (1991, chapter 6) follow a different approach and measure mismatch by the variance of sectoral unemployment rates.
+Since the early work by Lilien (1982), the study of labour market mismatch (along a number of dimensions) and its relationship with aggregate unemployment has been pursued actively by economists.
+Lilien (1982) interprets mismatch as sectoral turbulence and argues that the variance of the sectoral growth rates in employment should adequately account for fluctuations in employment due to mismatch.
+He finds that the mismatch hypothesis has some success in explaining US employment data, but his findings have been effectively criticized (Abraham and Katz 1986; Blanchard and Diamond 1989).
+Layard et al. (1991) (Chap.
+6) follow a different approach and measure mismatch by the variance of sectoral unemployment rates.
 They conclude that, under the assumption that "wage behavior in a sector is caused primarily by unemployment in that sector rather than by unemployment in some leading sector [...], mismatch has increased in no country [...] studied except Sweden."

 Italy makes no exception in the findings of Layard et al. (1991).
-A simple inspection of the data in Figure 1 shows why one might come to this conclusion: during the 1977-89 period, while unemployment diverged across Italian regions, wage differentials shrunk in favor of the South.
-Changes in relative wages across geographical areas correlate positively with changes in relative unemployment, casting some doubts on whether regional shifts in (net) labor demand can be held responsible for the increase in aggregate unemployment in Italy.
+A simple inspection of the data in Fig. 1 shows why one might come to this conclusion: during the 1977-1989 period, while unemployment diverged across Italian regions, wage differentials shrunk in favor of the South.
+Changes in relative wages across geographical areas correlate positively with changes in relative unemployment, casting some doubts on whether regional shifts in (net) labour demand can be held responsible for the increase in aggregate unemployment in Italy.
 However, as we will argue below, this conclusion is specific to the wage-setting model adopted in Layard et al. (1991).
 In particular, we argue that alternative wage-setting hypotheses deliver quite different rationalizations of the available evidence on wage and unemployment differentials.